 Gold

 gold-symbol.gif (1009 bytes) The celestial body represented by Gold is the Sun.
 The metal was highly valued by the ancient Egyptians, Irish, Romans, Asians, Africans, and Central Americans.
 It was believed to represent perfection and purity.
 Gold was often used as offerings for the gods, for ceremonial purposes and for the beautification of the chieftains’ courts.
-Most cultures across the world have seen this metal as a symbol of wealth, prosperity, authority, and charisma.
+Most of the cultures across the world have seen this metal as a symbol of wealth, prosperity, authority and charisma.
 It was supposed to aid in healing, protection, growth, and knowledge.

 Gold Metal